 Enjoy a fright farm in the country at Eerie Acres Farm, open weekends in October.
 The attraction offers a frightful corn maze, plus a haunted house experience.
-Tickets start at $15 per person, and various food trucks will be at farm each weekend.
+Tickets start at $20 per person, and various food trucks will be at farm each weekend.
+This year, Butler’s Recon Brewery is hosting a beer garden every Saturday night.
 Eerie Acres Farm (386 Eagle Mill Road, Butler)

 Cheeseman Fright Farm

 Open every weekend in October, Cheeseman Fright Farm is an isolated, 650-acre farm… filled with all sorts of spooky delights.
 Join them for a haunted hayride, corn maze, and multiple walk-through attractions, with over 100 actors hiding around every corner.
 Activities begin at dark, and they’ll be open until 10:00 p.m.
 Tickets start at $25 per person, and they also offer private bonfires.
 Cheeseman Fright Farm (147 Kennedy Road, Portersville)